 The Quapaw Baths & Spa and Buckstaff Bathhouse are the only operational bathhouses within the park, but many downtown hotels also offer soothing baths and massages.

 Wander behind the bathhouses and you will discover the springs themselves, still bubbling to the surface as they have for thousands of years.
-Just above the springs is the Grand Promenade, a must-see for all visitors.
-Stroll the half-mile brick Promenade for a spectacular view of downtown as well as a quiet escape into nature.
+Just above the springs is the Grand Promenade.
+Stroll the half-mile brick path for a spectacular view of downtown as well as a quiet escape into nature.
 Several mountain trails begin along the wide Promenade.